 In this guide, I’ve focused solely on salt-based water softeners, otherwise known as ion exchange softeners, as these are the most popular (and some would say most effective) available today.

 Instead, they use a chemical process to transform the calcium and magnesium, giving them a different structure that prevents them from being able to bind to surfaces in the form of limescale.
 These units do not perform well on extremely hard water.

-Single vs dual tank
+Single vs Dual Tank

 This is because one tank can regenerate while the other takes over with water softening.
 If you’re looking for a water softener that’ll work 24 hours a day, a dual tank softener is for you.